CarolineCollins/Assignment-1-MSB1015/README.md

 We are currently (15 September 2019) only in the project's first week, so only a basic html, js and SPRQL framework is in place for the Task code.

+Update 17 September: picked taxon Mus musculus to replace E.coli in the original question.
+Mus musculus is a good replacement as it is a model organism and Wikidata has enough data to make an interesting query.
+Query prepared and functioning in Task code.
+Result table embedded in index.htm for Wednesday 18th September Skills Training visualisation session.
-Update 17 September: understanding that WikiData is a work in progress and by no means a complete record.
+Understanding that WikiData is a work in progress and by no means a complete record.
 The taxon Enterobacteriaceae (Q380136) is connected to only a single gene by the relationship "Found in taxon" (P703).
 Anthrax, chlamydia and other model species have several hundred each.
 The bacterial strain Helicobacter pylori 26695 (Q21065231) has 1421 genes associated in WikiData.